nik0811/asm_type_fix/README.md

 sudo vi asm-generic/posix_types.h
 sudo vi asm-generic/posix_types.h

-Above in each file if you finding,
+Above in each file if you are seeing,

 #include <asm/*>